maxwellowusu/poverty-mapping/README.md

 These instruction will help you get started on replicating the methodology.

 ## Required packages for the model
-In additon to Python 3, the following packages are needed to run the scripts in this repository.
+In addition to Python 3, the following packages are needed to run the scripts in this repository.

 sklearn <br />
 torch <br />